Fork me on GitHub

 windows_desktop_logins: ["jsmith"]

-Usernames shared between domain and local users will create login conflicts.
+Note that user names shared between domain and local users create login conflicts.

 tctl create -f windows-desktop-admins.yaml